 Receiving that much-anticipated phone call to say I had been accepted as a boarder at St Hilda’s, was something I had dreamt of.
-Gaining the opportunity to slip on that pale blue blazer and being able to join the St Hilda’s community is something truly special, and something I am forever grateful for.
+Gaining the opportunity to slip on that pale blue blazer and being able to join the St Hilda’s community is truly special, and something I am forever grateful for.

 St Hilda’s has opened many doors for me, allowing me to pursue my passion for sport, the love of the environment, and being deeply connected with a range of people.